The Leo T. McCarthy Center for Public Service and the Common Good

 How do we model authentic, democratic, and transformational relationships with the community?

-These questions are grounded in the vision of USF, “The University of San Francisco will be internationally recognized as a premier Jesuit Catholic, urban University with a global perspective that educates leaders who will fashion a more humane and just world,” the USF 2028 Planning Document [PDF], and in particular, our mission statement.
+These questions are grounded in the vision of USF, “The University of San Francisco will be internationally recognized as a premier Jesuit Catholic, urban University with a global perspective that educates leaders who will fashion a more humane and just world,” USF's Vision 2028, and in particular, our mission statement.